-Provide a draft social impact management plan that promotes an active and ongoing role for impacted communities and local authorities through the project life cycle.
-The draft plan should cover:
+Where significant additional social impacts are identified as arising from the project, provide a draft social impact management plan that promotes an active and ongoing role for impacted communities and local authorities through the project life cycle.
+If required, the draft plan should cover:

-- an overview of the project - all proposed mitigation measures and benefit strategies - · action plans to implement mitigation measures and benefit strategies - assignment of accountability and resources for mitigation measures and project benefits - practical mechanisms to monitor and adjust mitigation measures and action plans
+- an overview of the project - · all proposed mitigation measures and benefit strategies - · action plans to implement mitigation measures and benefit strategies - assignment of accountability and resources for mitigation measures and project benefits - practical mechanisms to monitor and adjust mitigation measures and action plans - ongoing updates to stakeholders on activities and commitments

-- ongoing updates to stakeholders on activities and commitments - mechanisms to respond to public enquiries and complaints - mechanisms to resolve disputes with stakeholders - stakeholder engagement processes including periodic review mechanisms.
+- mechanisms to respond to public enquiries and complaints - · mechanisms to resolve disputes with stakeholders - stakeholder engagement processes including periodic review mechanisms.